Hi! I am a senior at UC Berkeley studying Electrical Engineering and Computer Science.

 Here are some nice links:

-This summer I worked at Bloomberg, and built a full-stack application to run on the Bloomberg Terminal.
-Last summer I worked on an internal tool for Adobe Media Optimizer.
+Last summer I worked at Bloomberg, and built a full-stack application to run on the Bloomberg Terminal.
+The summer before that, I worked on an internal tool for Adobe Media Optimizer.

 Outside of class, I managed a software project for a client of my club, and am working on this neat automatic Nerf turret I built with my friends.